 The next thing we need to do for Seymour Duncan SH-2N Jazz Coil Splitting is change the standard Volume pot to a Push-Pull.
 The Push-Pull pot will be bulkier and have more connection tabs on it, but you should be able to see the three that were on the original Volume control in the same place.
 Wire these three tabs the same way as the original.
 (Fig 4)

-The tricky thing about Seymour Duncan SH-2N Jazz Coil Splitting, is that it can be difficult to fit all of the ground wires on the back of a Push-Pull pot with the added switching component.
+The tricky thing about this coil-split is that it can be difficult to fit all of the ground wires on the back of a Push-Pull pot with the added switching component.
 The steel casing around these components is also thinner than regular pots, and a soldering iron can melt the inside if you are not careful.
 It might be easier to move your ground wires to the Tone pot if you have one.
 (Fig 7)

 NOTE: If you find that the coil is splitting when the Volume knob is pushed-in instead of pulled-out, move the Ground wire from Tab 6 to Tab 4.